By-Laws of the Cooperative & Experiential Education Division (CEED)

 Section 1.
 Amendments to these By-Laws may be made during any business meeting of the Division by a two-thirds affirmative vote of the members present, provided all members are notified of the proposed amendment at least 30 days prior to the business meeting at which the amendment is to be considered.

 Section 2.
-These By-Laws may also be amended by a letter or email ballot to the membership of the Division mailed by the Secretary, the amendment being approved if two-thirds or more of the ballots returned within 30 days are favorable.
+These By-Laws may also be amended by a letter or email ballot to the membership of the Division mailed by the Secretary, the amendment being approved if two-thirds or more of the ballots returned within 30 days after they are mailed are favorable.

 Section 3.
 Amendments, if passed by a two-thirds majority of all members voting, shall be submitted to the ASEE Board of Directors through the appropriate PIC Chair and become effective only upon approval by the ASEE Board of Directors.